prkmhl/face-recognition-brain-API/README.md

 # face-recognition-brain-API
-Webapp that recognizes faces on photos
+Webapp that recognizes faces on photos.
+Back-end.